 What is Online Assessment?

 Online assessment is the process of conducting an online test to evaluate, measure the students’ learning progress, skill acquisition, or educational needs.
-Then, the teacher can compare the result to the criteria to improve the instruction materials.
+Then, teachers can compare the result to the criteria to improve the instruction materials.

 The assessment based on technologies outweighs the old ones by far.
 It helps save a lot of time and money.
 Participants can access the assessment anywhere, anytime provided that their devices have internet connection.
-Collecting the answers or feedback becomes quicker and more convenient for teachers and instructors.
+Also, collecting the answers or feedback becomes quicker and more convenient for teachers and instructors.

 The test can focus on each individual or group.
 It comprises a series of questions created based on its purposes.
 Below are two basic types:

 - Formative assessment: This assessment occurs during a course or lesson.
 The goal is to monitor the students’ learning.
-Depending on their reaction or feedback, the teacher can improve the instruction material.
+Depending on their reaction or feedback, teachers can improve the instruction material.
 Furthermore, it helps identify their strengths and weaknesses.

 - Summative assessment: In simple words, you can consider summative assessment as the final exam.
 The goal is to evaluate what learners gain after completing a course.
 Moreover, it measures the instruction material’s effectiveness.